 Reinoculate

-Restoring beneficial bacteria to re-establish a healthy balance of good bacteria is critical.
-This may be accomplished by taking a probiotic supplement that contains beneficial bacteria such as bifidobacteria and lactobacillus species.
+Restoring beneficial bacteria to reestablish a healthy balance of good bacteria is critical.
+Taking a probiotic supplement that contains bifidobacteria and lactobacillus can help.
 I recommend anywhere from 25 -100 billion units per day.

 Repair

-Providing the nutrients necessary to help reduce gut inflammation is essential.
-My most comprehensive weapon for gut repair is Leaky Gut Revive®, which contains powerful gut-repairing ingredients l-glutamine, aloe, deglycyrrhizinated licorice, arabinogalactan, slippery elm, and marshmallow root.
+Next, give your gut the nutrients it needs to reduce inflammation and continue healing.
+My most powerful weapon for gut repair is Leaky Gut Revive®.
+It contains powerful gut-repairing l-glutamine, aloe, licorice, arabinogalactan, slippery elm, and marshmallow root.

 Of course, the best way to eat healthy during the holidays is to be prepared.
 That’s why I want to give you a few tips to stay on track with holiday eating.